GiacomoLancellotti/Shor-s-algorithm/README.md

 The algorithm was implemented using the SDK Qiskit.

-All the technical information are contained in our paper in this repository.
+All technical information are contained in our paper in this repository.